 - As many garments as possible need to multitask across both climates.
 The more items you have that can be worn in two climates, the more outfit combinations you can make and the less you need to pack.

 - My generic packing principles also hold for a packing list for two climates.
-A consistent colour palette (suitable for both climates), pieces that layer rather than add bulk, and minimal pairs of shoes remain key.
+A consistent colour palette (suitable for both climates) such as this colourful packing list, pieces that layer rather than add bulk, and minimal pairs of shoes remain key.

 Detailed one bag packing list for two climates